nc9/nikcub.me/content/posts/facebook-fixes-logout-issue-explains-cookies.md

 ## The Data

 To help better understand the cookie data that we have collected, I have formatted it into a table that displays the lifetime of each cookie across a number of different web requests.
-The table can be found on a [separate page here](/fb-table.html).
-You can find the raw output from my Firefox session [here](/fb-headers.txt).
+The table can be found on a [separate page with cookie data](/fb-table.html).
+You can find the [raw Firefox session headers](/fb-headers.txt) as well.

 The rows of the table represent each cookie found throughout the debugging session.
 The first column is the name of the cookie.
 Each subsequent column shows how the value of the cookie was altered (or not) throughout the following four page requests: